spthermo/generative-image-inpainting/README.md

 # Generative Image Inpainting
-The presented deep NN architecture consists of a deep convolutional autoencoder (generator) and a discriminator network.
+The presented deep NN architecture consists of a deep convolutional autoencoder (generator) and a discriminator network with two parallel branches.
 The implementation is a based on the model proposed in [Globally and Locally Consistent Image Completion](http://hi.cs.waseda.ac.jp/~iizuka/projects/completion/data/completion_sig2017.pdf).
-Note that this is not an exact replication, as there are some layer-level modifications.
+Note that this is not an exact replication, as there are some layer-level modifications (e.g. no linear layers are utilized).
 The model is developed using PyTorch and is trained/tested on CelebA dataset.

 ## Prerequisites
 The architecture has been implemented using the following: